ITPhilCloud/terraform-beginner-bootcamp-2023/README.md

 `terraform apply`

 This will run a plan and pass the changest to be executed by Terraform.
 Apply shold prompt yes or no.
-If we want to automatically approve an apply we can provide the auto approve flag, eg. `terraform apply --auto -approve`
+If we want to automatically approve an apply we can provide the auto approve flag, eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`

+This will destroy resources.
+You can also use the auto approve flag to skip the approve prompt eg. `terraform destroy --auto-approve`

-### Terraform Lock Files
+#### Terraform Lock Files

 `terraform.lock.hcl` file contains the locked versioning of the providers and modules that should be used with this project.

 The Terraform Lock File **should be committed** to your Version Control System (VCS) eg. Github.

-### Terraform State Files
+#### Terraform State Files

 `terraform.tfstate` file contains information about the current state of your infrastructure.
 This file **should not be committed** to your VCS, as it could contain sensitive data.